Miina Tominaga

 Yoshiko Tominaga (富永 美子, Tominaga Yoshiko), better known by her stage name Miina Tominaga (冨永 みーな, Tominaga Mīna), is a Japanese actress, voice actress and singer from Nishi-ku, Hiroshima.
-She is currently attached to Tokyo Actor's Consumer's Cooperative Society.
+She is currently affiliated with Haikyō.

-Tominaga is best known for her roles in Sazae-san (as Katsuo Isono), Persia, the Magic Fairy (as Persia Hayami), Anpanman (as Rollpanna and Dokin), Patlabor (as Noa Izumi), Maison Ikkoku (as Kozue Nanao), Rurouni Kenshin (as Myōjin Yahiko), Jigoku Sensei Nūbē (as Miki Hosokawa), DNA² (as Karin Aoi) and Bikkuriman 2000 (as Takeru).
+Tominaga is best known for her roles in Sazae-san as Katsuo Isono, Persia, the Magic Fairy as Persia Hayami, Let's Go!
+Anpanman as Rollpanna and Dokin-chan, Patlabor as Noa Izumi, Maison Ikkoku as Kozue Nanao, Rurouni Kenshin as Myōjin Yahiko, Jigoku Sensei Nūbē as Miki Hosokawa, DNA² as Karin Aoi and Bikkuriman 2000 as Takeru.

 Relationships

-Tominaga married voice actor Kazuki Yao on June 29, 1990, though they later divorced.
-In August 2001 she married Shōichirō Masumoto, a star from the Yoshimoto Kogyo agency, and gave birth to a daughter in January 2002.
+She married voice actor Kazuki Yao on June 29, 1990, though they later divorced.
+In August 2001 she married Shōichirō Masumoto, a star from the agency Yoshimoto Kogyo, and gave birth to a daughter in January 2002.